LogoHistorical Figure MBTI

 Why Not ISFJ or ISFP?

-An ISFJ heir would likely have: internalized duty, complied outwardly, managed expectations, performed the role despite suffering.
+An ISFJ heir would likely have internalized duty, complied outwardly, managed expectations, and performed the role despite suffering.
+Alexei did not.
+His struggle was not with endurance but with moral self-betrayal — a distinctly Fi crisis rather than an Si one.

 The Family Dynamic That Sealed His Fate